adhoceditor/adhoceditor.github.io/_posts/2016-01-30-ruby-parse-csv.md

 ---
 layout: post
-title: Ruby parses CSV file
+title: Ruby parses CSV file to an array of hash with symbolized keys
 category: ruby
 ---